 There is no set rule as to how many injections a person can get.
-Many providers use three injections as a rule of thumb although, in some cases, more frequent injections may be helpful.
-Your response to the first injection is very important in determining whether to proceed with re-injection: If the first injection doesn’t work or wears off quickly it may not be worthwhile repeating.
-Many providers limit the number of injections because repeated cortisone may cause damage to tendons and/or cartilage.
+Many providers use three injections as a rule of thumb, although in some cases, more frequent injections may be helpful.
+Your response to the first injection is very important in determining whether to proceed with re-injection.

-Patients with diabetes will often notice a transient increase in their blood glucose in the days following a steroid injection.
+Individuals with diabetes should be especially cautious if they have a steroid injection.
+Diabetic patients will often notice a transient increase in their blood glucose in the days following a steroid injection.

-If you have received a steroid injection and the area is bright red, warm to the touch, or your temperature is greater than 101° orally, you should call your provider to check for an infection.
+If you have received a steroid injection and the area is bright red, warm to the touch, or your temperature is greater than 101 degrees orally, you should call your provider to check for an infection.